A Rose family member, the Rubus genus has over 250 species. Commercial

 'Boysenberry Thornless' trailing canes needing

-support, very large, fragile, purple berry, few seeds, USDA zones 5-10.
+support, very large, fragile, purple fruit, few seeds, USDA zones 5-10.

 'Triple Crown' semi-trailing canes, thornless,